 The Primary Years Programme prepares students to become active, caring, lifelong learners who demonstrate respect for themselves and others.

 Curriculum opportunities, whereby the Physical, Social, Emotional and Health Education (PSEHE) curriculum is embedded into Units of Inquiry, allow children to develop greater awareness, understanding and practices related to their own, and others’, wellbeing.

 In addition, a range of teaching practices and programmes are used in Primary to support and develop wellbeing across the six pathways, such as:

 Explicit teaching of social & emotional skills

 Secondary The DC Secondary Wellbeing Programme is a specific and planned means of helping students to value themselves and others, and to provide the tools to assist them to contribute to the world around them.
 Curriculum coverage There is dedicated learning team time of 10 minutes each morning and one teaching block per week.
-All students are in one of six learning teams in their year group (D S C V R Y) through which the programme is delivered by the Learning Advisor and Dean.
+All students are in one of five house-based learning teams in their year group through which the programme is delivered by the Learning Advisor and Dean.
 It is a planned and responsive spiral curriculum that the Deans co-construct with Learning Advisors, Vice Principals and student voice.
 The units of work for Years 7-13 are as follows: